csiro-data-school/python/_episodes/07-for-loops.md

 ---
-title: Repeating Actions with Loops
+title: Repeating Actions with For Loops
 teaching: 30
 exercises: 30
 questions: